-At the launch of South African Institute for Non-destructive Testing’s (SAINT) bi-annual Yearbook, current president, Keith Cain, had this to say in his opening speech.
+At the launch of South African Institute for Non-destructive Testing’s (SAINT) bi-annual Yearbook, African Fusion talks to current president, Keith Cain about advancing the creditability and professionalism of NDT in South Africa.

 “This is actually our second book and it is bigger and more formal.
-We wanted a combination of an interesting coffee table book and a reference book for NDT professionals that can support their day-to-day needs – and the 2016/2017 book is full of explanations of the different methods and examples of best practices and procedures.”
+We wanted a combination of an interesting coffee table book and a reference book for NDT professionals that can support their day to day needs – and the 2016/2017 book is full of explanations of the different methods and examples of best practices and procedures,” begins Cain.

 “Our vision is to be the cornerstone of South African NDT, which is also the title of the 2016/2017 yearbook.
 As well as supporting NDT technicians and professionals, we strive to raise awareness of the NDT field as a specific and important branch of engineering.
 NDT professionals are responsible for testing the true condition of critical structures, components or vessels used on industrial plants.
 Based on the results of NDT inspections, engineers often have to sign-off on the fitness-for-purpose of plant equipment so that it can continue to be operated safely.

 “Yet in spite of the vital nature of this role, NDT it is not well known or respected as a discipline in its own right, which is somewhat frustrating.
-So we continue to raise awareness of the field, its importance and its credibility,” he explained.
+So we continue to raise awareness of the field, its importance and its credibility,” he tells African Fusion.

 The professional body for NDT

 Off the back of the very successful WCNDT conference held in Durban in 2012, SAINT began to transform to better meet the needs of its membership, NDT professionals and NDT users in industry.
 “To raise the status and professionalism of the practitioners, a professional body was needed to support development and improve the overall status and credibility of practitioners and the profession,” Cain says.